 There are those who feel games are a waste of time, or that they teach us the wrong things.
 Even the most enthusiastic critic will have to admit: games teach us things.
 Studies show that children who play games often, learn rule structures, social interactions, and guess what else… Yes… Failure.

-Have you played that video game that just crushes you when you lose, like Dark Souls?
+Have you played that video game that just crushes you when you lose?
 Have you missed the game winning shot in your favorite sport?
 Or are you just extremely competitive in that friendly game of flip cup?
 They all share at least one thing… losing sucks.

 Let’s not get into the type of game too deeply, as the way we see it, games are about like food.
 Your favorite In and Out Burger with fries, probably isn’t the best for you if you eat it every day 365 days a year with no other healthy food or vitamins.
 The idea is moderation.
 Games are no different, no matter the genre, the violence or other politically charged issue at hand, games in moderation can be fun and even teach us a thing or two.